Virtual Conversation | November 18, 2025

 • Betsy Vegso: Director, Projects for Peace (Moderator)

-This event is co-sponsored by the International Houses in Berkeley, Chicago, London, New York, and OneShared.World.
-The program is free and open to the public.
+This event was co-sponsored by the International Houses in Berkeley, Chicago, London, New York, and OneShared.World.
+The program was free and open to the public.